googleads/google-ads-java/CONTRIBUTING.md

 If you see that someone has already created an issue that describes your proposed feature request, please upvote their idea to avoid duplicates and help our team prioritize feature requests.
-Github even provides a similar issues search as you create new issues, which can help in this effort.
+Github provides a similar issues search as you create new issues, which can help in this effort.
 In addition, if you have commentary or can build upon someone else’s idea, feel free to do so by adding a comment.